ambeche/LarryneMusic-Backend/README.md

 **Role based authorization is implemented to grant admin-only access.**

+# Users and Features
+  * A Guest user can browse photos but cannot like or comment an item
+  * Any user can make an order on the store - available in the backend, not yet implemented in the frontend
+  * An Authenticated user can like a photo or comment on a photo but cannot upload a photo
+  * Only the author of a comment can delete the comment
+  * The Admin user can access the admin panel, upload files, delete or edit content.

 # Frameworks and Packages used in the App

 ## Backend
   * Express.js with Node.js
   * apollo-server-express
   * Passport.js local and jwt strategies with Jsonwebtoken for authentication
+  * bcrypt
+  * dotenv
+  * mongoDB with Mongoose
   * Cloudinary Node.js SDK for file uploads with Graphql Upload
   * apollo-constraint-directive for server validation